MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/xr/live-pc-xrs-nav.md

 ms.date: 11/01/2019
 ---

-# Supporting Content for XRs for PC and Mobile
+# Overview of XRs for PC and Mobile

 In support of the the complete list of [Xbox Live Policies for PC and mobile](../live-policies-pc.md), the following deep-dive content is available for a sub-set of the requirements to support development.